echo-devim/inou/README.md

 ## Features
 Inou can perform the requests over SSL, UDP and TCP.
-The following are the supported protocols:
+The following are the supported protocols and applications:
 *  HTTP
 *  DNS
 *  SIP